Vitamins and Supplements

 Vitamins and supplements vary in cost, depending on brand, dosage, and delivery method.

-What studies have been done on vitamins and supplements for ADHD?
+What studies have been done on supplements and vitamins for ADHD?

 Zinc: A 2004 study, published in the journal BMC Psychiatry, found that adding zinc to the daily meals of 44 children with ADHD improved their symptoms dramatically.
 Another study from that year found that children taking a zinc supplement showed improvement, when compared to others taking a placebo.
 A 2011 study, however, found mixed results for zinc, and cautioned against relying too much on zinc as an ADHD treatment.

 Iron: A 2004 study, published in the Archives of Pediatrics and Adolescent Medicine, found that 84 percent of children with ADHD had significantly lower-than-normal levels of iron, compared with just 18 percent of kids without ADHD.
 Another study, published in Pediatric Neurology, showed that symptoms improved when iron-deficient children with ADHD took an iron supplement.